tsarbomba0/mithril/README.md

 # Mithril
-Not yet functional library for handling WebSocket connections.
+Mostly functional.
+Lacks TLS.

 ## Goals
-Making it fully functional and easy to use.
+Making it secure (TLS) and easy to use.
-Deflate algorithm stuff?
+Make it support the DEFLATE algorithm.

-## Examples of functionality
+## Examples

 ### Basic WebSocket server (prints out the received bytes)
 ```go